 able to react quickly and make decisions under pressure

 physically strong – you will be working at heights and carrying heavy loads in extreme weather

 You should also have:

-- You will complete 15 months training at the CTCRM at Lympstone in Devon.
+You will complete 16 months of basic training at the CTCRM at Lympstone in Devon.

 For detailed information about the Royal Marines, phone 0345 600 1444 or visit the Royal Marines website.